The Open Works License

 This license is intended to roughly mimic the "public domain" (a legal concept particular to certain jurisdictions) while ensuring that no restrictive copyright claims are enforced.
 Two important points distinguish this license from the public domain:

-Unlike the OWL, modifications of a work in the public domain can be subject to assertions of copyright restriction by the entity that holds the copyright of the modifications that resulted in the modified work.
+1. Unlike the OWL, modifications of a work in the public domain can be subject to assertions of copyright restriction by the entity that holds the copyright of the modifications that resulted in the modified work.
 This means that the only version of something released into the public domain that is guaranteed by law to be available in perpetuity under the terms of that release is the original, unmodified version.
-The OWL is intended to ensure that modified works will also be available under its terms, while still allowing the covered works to be used within larger works that may not employ the same license.
+The OWL is intended to ensure that direct modifications of the work will also be available under its terms, while still allowing the covered works to be used within larger works that may not employ the same license, and allowing original material in derivative works to be distributed under different terms as a means of ensuring license incompatibilities will not arise as they do for copyleft or share-alike license terms.

-Unlike the public domain, anything licensed under the terms of the OWL should be subject to its terms even in jurisdictions that do not recognize the legal concept of the public domain, as long as it recognizes common concepts of copyright.
-The OWL is intended to achieve this without imposing restrictions or conditions that cannot exist without copyright enforcement.
+2. Unlike the public domain, anything licensed under the terms of the OWL should be subject to its terms, or close approximations thereof, even in jurisdictions that do not recognize the legal concept of the public domain, as long as it recognizes common concepts of copyright.
+The OWL is intended to achieve this without imposing restrictions or conditions that cannot exist without copyright enforcement, to the extent practical under common copyright law regimes.

-In general, you may redistribute, modify, copy, use, fold, spindle, and mutilate any work covered by the OWL as desired, provided you include the text of the OWL with it, granting any recipients of the work (or a derivative work) the same rights and privileges.
+In general, you may redistribute, modify, copy, use, fold, spindle, and mutilate any work covered by the OWL as desired, provided you include the text of the OWL with it, granting any recipients of the work (modified or unmodified) the same rights and privileges.

 Enforcement: